Fladrafinil vs Flmodafinil - how do they compare?

 It's worth noting that it was only recently patented (2013) and clinical trials have been underway since 2015.
 It is currently in Phase 1.

-Flmodafinil is a powerful eugeroic – a wakefulness and alertness promoting Smart Drug.
+Flmodafinil (crl 40,940) is a powerful eugeroic - wakefulness and alertness promoting Smart Drug.
 It is an analog to Modafinil which means that it is similar in structure.
-Flmodafinil is considered to be stronger than Modafinil with promosing results in clinical trials.
+Flmodafinil is considered to be stronger than Modafinil with promising results in clinical trials.
 You can buy flmodafinil online at most vendors.

 As I briefly mentioned in the beginning, the data available on both drugs is relatively limited.

-That being said, we know that both Fladrafinil and Flmodafinil are powerful eugeroics that mimics the effects of Adrafinil and Modafinil.
+That being said, we know that both Fladrafinil and Flmodafinil are powerful eugeroics that mimic the effects of Adrafinil and Modafinil.

 Since they are both analogs to Modafinil and Adrafinil they work just the same in terms of wakefulness and alertness.